-Yes.
-Except for debt securities issues, corporations seeking listing on the ACE Market will not require the SC's approval under section 212 of the CMSA.
-All requirements relating to admission will be governed by the ACE LR.
-However, applicants are still required to submit and register their prospectus with the SC pursuant to section 232 of the CMSA.
+No. Except for debt securities issues, corporations seeking listing on the ACE Market will not require the SC's approval under section 212 of the CMSA.
+Additionally, applicants are no longer required to register their prospectus with the SC pursuant to section 232 of the CMSA.
+Such prospectuses must be registered with the Exchange instead.
+All requirements relating to admission and registration of prospectus will be governed by the ACE LR.